valeoai/VideoActionModel/README.md

 We are releasing the pre-trained models / weights under the **research-only** [VideoActionModel License](LICENSE_MODEL).
 The weights were trained with datasets that are subjected to their own licenses and restrictions.
 Please see below.

-This project contains data derived from the [nuScenes dataset](https://www.nuscenes.org) and are licensed under [CC BY-NC-SA 4.0](LICENSE_DATA).
+This project releases data derived from the [nuScenes dataset](https://www.nuscenes.org) and are licensed under [CC BY-NC-SA 4.0](LICENSE_DATA).
 Using those data come with the following terms of use:

 - Those data can be used for non-commercial purposes only
 - Any derivatives must be distributed under the same license